Movatterモバイル変換

 Development of metaphysical Shakti

-The perception of the divine feminine was radically altered by two texts: the earlierDevi Mahatmya and the laterDevi Bhagavata Purana.[18]
-TheDevi Mahatmya, which was initially part of theMarkandeya Purana, is the most prominent goddess-centric text that clarified the concept of an all-encompassing goddess or theMahadevi (great goddess).[18]
-Allegorically, through the mythical warring deeds of the goddess, it was asserted, rather by a deduction than by plain words that she's the "ultimate reality".[18]
-When theasuras (demons) endangered the existence of thedevas (gods), the gods created an all-powerful goddess from their combined anger (Devi Mahatmya 2.9–12), by channelling their essential powers, which took the form of a feminine being, who was assented as the Mahadevi, the supreme goddess fully independent of the gods, considered the embodiment of śakti with additional powers of her own.
-Here when she finishes her work, she doesn't return to her source, the gods, but instead vanishes.[18]
+The perception of divine feminine was radically altered by two texts: the earlierDevi Mahatmya and the laterDevi Bhagavata Purana.[22]
+TheDevi Mahatmya, initially part of theMarkandeya Purana, is the most prominent goddess-centric text to clarify the concept of an all-encompassing goddess or theMahadevi (great goddess).[22]
+Allegorically, through the mythical warring deeds of the goddess, it was asserted, rather by a deduction than by plain words that she's the "ultimate reality".[22]
+When theasuras (demons) endangered the existence of thedevas (gods), the gods created an all-powerful goddess from their combined anger (Devi Mahatmya 2.9–12) by channelling their essential powers, which took the form of a feminine being who gets assented as the Mahadevi, the supreme goddess fully independent of the gods and considered the embodiment of śakti with additional powers of her own.
+Here when she finishes her work, she doesn't return to her source, the gods, but instead vanishes.[22]

-TheDevi Mahatmya bolstered the concept of the Mahadevi or the great goddess, an amalgamate of manifold powers, with numerous epithets.[18]
-Besides the termDevi, the most general name of the goddess isChandi or Caṇḍikā, meaning "violent and impetuous one", this was the first instance of the use of this term in a Sanskrit text and was probably conceived for this distinct incarnation, represented in aggressive and often unorthodox mode, with an affinity for drink and approval of blood offerings.[18]
+TheDevi Mahatmya bolstered the concept of the Mahadevi or the great goddess (an amalgamate of manifold powers) with numerous epithets.[22]
+Besides the termDevi, the most general name of the goddess isChandi or Caṇḍikā, meaning "violent and impetuous one"; this was the first instance of the use of this term in a Sanskrit text and was probably conceived for this distinct incarnation, represented in an aggressive and often unorthodox mode, with an affinity for drink and approval of blood offerings.[22]

 Shakti and the Devi-Bhagavata Purana

-The largest and possibly the most exhaustive Shakta purana, considered as "justification or vindication of the Goddess tradition, as well as an elaboration of it" is theDevi Bhagavata Purana.[20]
-Compiled some five to ten centuries after theDevi Mahatmya, theDevi Bhagavata Purana presents a Shakta reply to the various puranic ideals.
-TheDevi Gita, which forms skandha (book) 7, chapters 30–40 of theDevi Bhagavata Purana, is modeled after theBhagavad Gita, but with a Shakta outlook.[20]
+The largest and possibly the most exhaustive Shakta purana, considered as "justification or vindication of the Goddess tradition, as well as an elaboration of it" is theDevi Bhagavata Purana.[25]
+Compiled some five to ten centuries after theDevi Mahatmya, theDevi Bhagavata Purana presents a Shakta reply to the variousandrocentric puranic ideals.
+TheDevi Gita, which forms skandha (book) 7, chapters 30–40 of theDevi Bhagavata Purana, is modeled after theBhagavad Gita, but with a Shakta outlook.[25]
 TheDevi Bhagavata Purana is metaphysically more coherent than the earlierDevi Mahatmya and includes a rendition of the later, with a retelling of the many pauranic myths.
-TheDevi Bhagavata Purana (3.30.28) constantly extols the goddess as the "Eternal" and "Ever Constant Primordial Force" who is also "the power behind all other deities".[20]
-Of noteworthy, is the fact that the goddess of theDevi Bhagavata Purana is invariably presented as being "independent of any male authority and control".
-It is rather the gods who are completely subdued to thewill of Devi, and are entirely dependent on her power.[20]
+TheDevi Bhagavata Purana (3.30.28) constantly extols the goddess as the "Eternal" and "Ever Constant Primordial Force" who is also "the power behind all other deities".[25]
+Of noteworthy is the fact that the goddess of theDevi Bhagavata Purana, is invariably, presented as a being "independent of any male authority and control".
+It is rather the gods who are completely subdued to thewill of Devi, and are entirely dependent on her.[25]

 The intrinsic nature of the Mahadevi in theDevi Bhagavata Purana comprises the twofold realities ofSamkhya philosophy — "prakṛti (material nature), in its unmanifest and manifest forms, andpuruṣa (pure consciousness)".[25]
 TheDevi Bhagavata Purana, differing from Samkhya and other traditions, specificallyAdvaita Vedanta, presents prakṛti in a more favourable manner as an intrinsic aspect of the goddess' power.[25]
 Also, the concept ofMaya is treated with respect instead of disdain and is presented as a necessary factor in the creation.
 TheDevi Bhagavata Purana significantly differs in the conception of maya from theBhagavata Purana, whereinVishnu is the "controller and possessor of māyā", while in theDevi Bhagavata Purana, the goddess apart from being the wielder of "the power of māyā, actuallyis māyā".[28]
 In theDevi Bhagavata Purana, the workings of the universe appear way more deeply related with the goddess, for Devi recourses to none but herself, whereas Vishnu and Shiva seek assistance of their respective Shaktis.[29]